Euclid: Calibrating photometric redshifts with spectroscopic cross-correlations: Method

-where $\alpha$ is a free model parameter, and barred correlations $\bar{\omega}(z)$ correspond to integrals over $\omega(r,z)$ between chosen limits $r_{\rm{min}}$ and $r_{\rm{max}}$. \item Method 4: The bias for the photometric sample is computed from the auto-correlation function for only the photometric galaxies with true redshifts within a given redshift slice.
+Method 4: The bias for the photometric sample is computed from the auto-correlation function for only the photometric galaxies with true redshifts within a given redshift slice.
 Eq. (\ref{eq:cc2}) is therefore applied exactly.
-We note that this method can only be applied to simulated data, and is useful for assessing the accuracy of other bias correction schemes. \end{itemize}
+We note that this method can only be applied to simulated data, and is useful for assessing the accuracy of other bias correction schemes.